-The crowd-sourced uplink capacity is valuable resources that we target to commercialize with potential customers such as streaming websites and app stores.
-Depending on our own needs, we also utilize those crowd-sourced uplink capacity for our subscription business from time to time, reducing our purchase of bandwidth from traditional third party carriers.
+The crowd-sourced uplink capacities are valuable resources that we target to commercialize with potential customers such as streaming websites and app stores.
+Depending on our own needs, we also utilize those crowd-sourced uplink capacities for our business from time to time, reducing our purchase of bandwidth from traditional third party carriers.